-First, I would like to thank my teachers Martin Becker[†] and Volker Strehl for their inspiring lectures in this field.
-Moreover, I would like to express my thanks to Ralf Möller for valuable comments.
-I am also grateful to Natalia Schmidt, Mahwish Saleemi, and Robert Leppert for conducting the labs and Wolfgang Brandt for valuable technical support.
-Finally, I would like to thank my students for their attention, their stimulating questions, and their dedicated work.
+Finally, I would like to express my thanks to Ralf Möller for valuable comments.
+I am also grateful to Mahwish Saleemi for conducting the labs and Wolfgang Brandt for valuable technical support.
+Moreover, I would like to thank my students for their attention, their stimulating questions, and their dedicated work.

-Hamburg, July 2016
+Hamburg, July 2013